 Contingencies list may include a loan contingency; this contingency provides the details of the kind of loan the buyer is arranging for and permits the buyer to get out of the agreement if they fail to secure the financing.

-Then there is an inspection contingency that permits the buyer to revoke the purchase agreement if their expert property inspector finds some significant problems with the property.
+Moreover, there is an inspection contingency that permits the buyer to revoke the purchase agreement if their expert property inspector finds some significant problems with the property.
 Alternatively, the buyer can request the seller to reduce the price of the property or make some specific repairs that would be expensive for the buyer.

 Home inspections are done in advance in individual states before executing the final buying contract, so it would not be recorded as a contingency there.

-Occasionally the sale is contingent upon happening of another transaction of real estate before this one.
+In some instances the sale is contingent upon happening of another transaction of real estate before this one.
 For example, the seller might say that they won’t be able to complete the transaction until they have purchased their new home.

 The mortgage company or the lender usually requires a buyer to get an appraisal of the property to see whether the property is worth what the buyer has offered to pay.